 - You have to speak at meetings – You won’t be required to speak up if you’re not comfortable.
 However, sharing your experiences can help you feel support as you work towards sobriety.

 - There’s a strong chance that you’ll relapse – When AA first began, they had a 95% success rate of people staying sober.
 Those who embrace the program today still have as good of a chance.

 You may be asking why some people don’t stay sober when they go to these programs.
-Addiction is a very powerful disease, and some people aren’t able to follow the outline alone.
-Some people only go to meetings, but they never work the program, which is a common source of relapse.
-The relief and recovery of the program comes from thoroughly working the steps to prevent relapse.
+Addiction is a very powerful disease that causes changes in the brain, and relying on willpower is typically not enough for those in recovery to stay sober.
+Some people only go to meetings but do not complete the steps, which is a common source of relapse.
+Lasting changes come from thoroughly working the steps for relapse prevention.

-The founders of AA made an amazing discovery, which was that one person with an alcohol addiction talking to another gets incredible results.
+The founders of AA made an amazing discovery: one person in alcohol addiction treatment talking to another can help each other stay sober.
 This is also why addiction treatment centers provide people with group therapy sessions for peer support.
-It makes sense when you think about how many people in your life don’t understand your alcohol or drug use.
-When talking to someone else who has an addiction, you immediately feel comfortable speaking with him or her.
+It makes sense when you think about how many people in your life might not understand your alcohol or drug use.
+When talking to someone else who has an addiction, you immediately feel comfortable speaking with them.

-In 12-step meetings, people share their experiences, strength and hope to carry the message that addiction recovery is possible.
+In 12-step meetings, people share their experiences to spread the message that addiction recovery is possible.
 Different meetings have different formats, so you’ll always be able to find one that you like.
 A mistake that many people make who turn away from these programs is that they think all meetings are the same.
 There are an endless amount of meeting types.

 - Topic meeting – The leader picks a topic and people to share on that specific topic.